kushaldas/pym/docs/operatorsexpressions.rst

 Shorthand Operator
 ==================

 *x op = expression* is the syntax for shorthand operators.
-It will be evaluated like *x = x op expression* , Few examples are
+It will be evaluated like *x = x op expression*, few examples are:

 ::